A third-party hosted data center has its drawbacks, but there’s also value to be found in using third parties for data center work.

 - Be Ready for Emergencies.
 An NTT Communications report detailed how 72 percent of businesses considered improving disaster recovery and business continuity a “critical priority”.
 Hosted data centers mean that, when a business has a disaster, the data is likely somewhere safe.

 - Improve Morale.
-Employees sometimes have a tough time trying to fit in all the "little things" that have to be done.
-When employees can work remotely, it's easier to complete these small tasks, which improves morale.
+Employees sometimes have a tough time trying to fit in all the “little things” that have to be done.
+When employees can work remotely and still have easy data access, it’s easier to complete these small tasks, which improves morale.